DustinRogers/Choosing-Test-Stores/README.md

 </tbody>
 </table>

-#### Based on the results of the two methods of choosing Test and Control groups, I recommended that the company randomly select 20 test groups and make sure that they are a representive sample of the entire population.
-This would help ensure that there wasn't any bias and also allow them to use more stores in the control group for a more robust study.
+##### Based on the results of the two methods used in this markup, I recommended that the company randomly select 20 test groups and make sure that they are a representive sample of the entire population.
+This would help ensure that there wasn't any bias in the analysis of their results and also allow them to use more stores in the control group for a more robust study.

 [Return to my portfolio](https://dustinrogers.github.io/)